Khwaja Ahrar: Business

+Influence on Mughal empire

-A Timurid prince, was the sultan of Samarqand at the time.
-Khwaja Ahrar went to meet him in order to discuss the condition of the people.
-However the chief aid of the sultan displayed no interest at which Khwaja Ahrar told him "I have been commanded by God and His messenger to come here".
-The sultan's aid still did not show any sign of talking and said the sultan is not concerned about the people.
-At this the Khwaja wrote the name of the Sultan on the wall and having erased it with his saliva said "God will replace you with a King who is concerned for his people" and left.
-Some days later as history records, Sultan Abu Sa'id Mirza, another Timurid King gathered his forces and attacked Samarqand.
-Sultan Abu Saeed later became the grandfather of Zahiruddin Muhammad Babur, the conqueror of India and creator of the Mughal Empire.
-This union of the Abu Sa'id Mirza and Khwaja Ahrar was to prove decades long and fruitful for the whole kingdom.
+A Timurid prince was the sultan of Samarqand at the time.
+Khwaja Ahrar met him to discuss the condition of the people.
+However, the chief aid of the sultan had no interest, so Khwaja Ahrar told him "I have been commanded by God and His messenger to come here".
+The sultan's aid still did not show any sign of talking and said the sultan was not concerned about the people.
+At this, the Khwaja wrote the name of the Sultan on the wall, erased it with his saliva, said "God will replace you with a King who is concerned for his people", and left.
+Some days later, as history records, Sultan Abu Sa'id Mirza, another Timurid King gathered his forces and attacked Samarqand.
+Sultan Abu Saeed later became the grandfather of Zahiruddin Muhammad Babur, the conqueror of India and founder of the Mughal Empire.
+This alliance of Abu Sa'id Mirza and Khwaja Ahrar lasted for decades and proved fruitful for the whole kingdom.

-Khwaja Ahrar also named Babur in his infancy as Zahiruddin Muhammad literally 'Defender of Religion'.
+Khwaja Ahrar also named Babur in his infancy as Zahiruddin Muhammad, literally 'Defender of Religion'.